Transport

 Airport and train station rides

-Didi can be useful at airports and train stations, but these are also the most stressful places to use it for the first time.
+DiDi can be useful at airports and train stations, but these are also the most stressful places to use it for the first time.
 You may be tired, your mobile data may be unstable, and the pickup point may be in a different area from where you exit.

 • Do not book before you know your exact pickup area.